BerryDaniel/OLASFG-OpenStreetMap/README.md

 ```

 - Download and install GeoServer at http://geoserver.org/
+- Download the OLASFG-OpenStreetMap.zip (391 MB) at http://download.georemedy.com/OLASFG-OpenStreetMap.zip
-- Add the georemedy directory to your local geoserver/data/workspace directory
+- Unzip the openstreetmap.zip into your local geoserver/data/workspace directory
-- Modify the georemedy/pg/datastore.xml to your PostgreSQL settings
+- Modify the geoserver/data/workspace/openstreetmap/pg/datastore.xml to your PostgreSQL settings
-- Start Geoserver and view the georemedy:basemap
+- Start Geoserver and view the openstreetmap:basemap

 Example Screenshot at ~ 1:50,000 scale: